Tianzifang: History

 "Tianzifang" is actually the name given to this old alley by the painter Huang Yongyu a few years ago.
 According to historical records, "Tian Zifang" is an ancient Chinese painter.
 The former small factories on the streets, the abandoned warehouses in the alleys, and the ordinary houses in Shikumen Lane are painted with the color of "Soho" and more artistic.

 The neighborhood centres on a block of Shikumen residential development dating from 1933.
 The shikumen complex was named "Zhicheng Fang", where "Zhicheng" meant "realisation of ambition" while "Fang" meant "neighbourhood" and was a common suffix for shikumen estates.
 Today's Tianzi Fang precinct covers not only the former Zhicheng Fang, but also other adjoining houses, apartments and industrial buildings of various styles.

 Located near the eastern end of the Zhaojiabang canal and the southern edge of the Shanghai French Concession, it was in the relatively downmarket part of the Concession.
 In 1954, the canal was filled in and the former canal basin became a busy transport interchange.
 Zhicheng Fang remained an ordinary residential neighbourhood until the last quarter of the 20th century, when the cheap rent but convenient location attracted artists to set up studios there.
 In 1998, the formerly busy wet market on Taikang Road was moved indoors.
 In 2001, the precinct was redesignated an artistic and creative quarter, drawing on its former popularity with artists.
 At the same time, the whole precinct was given the name "Tianzi Fang", a pun on Tian Zifang, a figure from the Warring States period and often referred to as China's earliest recorded artist.
 In 2006 it was slated for demolition to make way for redevelopment.
-Opposition among local business owners and residents, as well as a famous artist Chen Yifei who had a studio in Tianzifang, in addition to a group submitted a proposal to the local government to preserve the Taikang Road area and its traditional architecture and ambience.
+Opposition among local business owners and residents, as well as artist Chen Yifei who had a studio in Tianzifang, in addition to a group submitted a proposal to the local government to preserve the Taikang Road area and its traditional architecture and ambience.

 Rezoning of Tianzi Fang into a tourist precinct began in 2005/2006 with nearby art schools and studios, and later small international business owners found out about Tianzi Fang through the local grapevine.
 Its development began very slowly with local merchants, a New Zealand store, Japanese restaurants, and a tea house setting up in the district.
 From the beginning of 2007, journalists, visitors and local residents began to visit the area and spread the word about a cosy little lane district that housed some interesting and creative businesses.
 Additional articles in both local and foreign media such as the New York Times helped increase awareness of this older and unusual community, that stood out among the more modern and commercial shopping areas of Shanghai.